Mluciano1401/Mluciano1401/README.md

 Here are some ideas to get you started:</div>

-- 🔭 I’m currently working on Intellisys D. Corp.
+- 🔭 I worked for a year in Intellisys D. Corp.

 - 🌱 I’m currently learning full stack technologies.